Trader Libor: Setting Portfolio Money Management

 In this module, you can simulate different options for setting the percentage of capital allocated to individual strategies, as well as setting the total capital and possible leverage.
 And we can do this either manually or automatically.

-First we need to load strategies into the module in Portfolio composition tab.
+First we need to load strategies into the module in the Portfolio composition tab.

 Weight = 100% — the strategy trades with the original money management (in our case 10% of the account)